humdrum-tools/vhv-documentation/filters/kern2mens/index.md

 </script>

+{% include note.html
-The converted data may not be completely syntactically correct and may require further edition &mdash; such as removing perfection dots in circle mensurations (this will be improved in the future).
+	content=" The converted data may not be completely syntactically correct and may require further editing &mdash; such as removing perfection dots in circle mensurations (this will be improved in the future).
 The kern2mens filter is still in development mode, so expect bugs.
-For example, the first E4 (top line) should be flat, and the second one should have an editorial flat above it.
+For example, the first E4 (top line) should be flat, and the second one should have an editorial flat above it."
+%}

+## Setting the clef ##

 A future development will allow specifying an "original clef" in the modern notation which will be used in the `**mens` data.
 Such a clef would be like a regular `**kern` clef, but with an `o` prefixed to "clef", such as `*oclefC3` for an alto clef.
 Currently the `-c` option can be used to change the clef between the `**kern` and `**mens` notation display.
 Here is the same music as above, but setting the `**mens` clef to C3 from the filter line:

 {% include verovio.html